JedMeister/redmine-18.0-fix/README.md

+Thanks to @Charsy89 for [fixing](https://github.com/JedMeister/redmine-18.0-fix/pull/2)
+the [bug](https://github.com/JedMeister/redmine-18.0-fix/issues/1) in this script!

+---

 This is a destructive script to deal with a freshly installed Redmine or Tracks appliance which suffers from inital MariaDB database corruption on reboot.